Known Limitations

 Workaround Import from Markdown

-If the add-on's import limitations (unchecked checkboxes, table-based code blocks, no table header highlighting) are a problem, you can use Google Docs™' native Paste as Markdown feature instead:
+If the add-on's import limitations (table-based code blocks, plain-text checkboxes) are a problem, you can use Google Docs' native Paste as Markdown feature instead:

 1. Copy your markdown content

-2. In Google Docs™, use Edit → Paste as Markdown (or Ctrl+Shift+V on some versions)
+2. In Google Docs, use Edit → Paste as Markdown (or Ctrl+Shift+V on some versions)

 3. Run Convert All Code to Diagrams to render any mermaid code blocks as diagrams